oblinger/HookAnchorApp/MY/PLAN/Hack.md

+- [ ] OBS: Publish clean looking web content automatically from markdown
+- [ ] OBS:  have the CMDS page auto create / refresh the obsidian CMD entries
+- [ ] OBS:  TABULAR TITLE (see below)
+- [ ] OBS: CHANGE LOG - maintain list of edits.  track mod times & file lengths.
+Do chron list of edits & dedup within window  (check if some tool exists)
-fix auto generator to create wiki links
+- [ ] fix auto generator to create wiki links
 - [ ] buy basket for QL in bathroom; add try to her drawer
 - [ ] OBS: key to add list items to lists with one letter prefix  e.g. t=todo, etc.   TAB-Q
 - [ ] Ensure sent mail is saved. and received mail is saved.